AI & Agents

 A popular use for Flowise is building an automated document pipeline.
 Here is how you can set one up with reliable storage:

-Upload: A user drops a PDF into a Fastio "Input" folder using a shared link.
+Upload: A user drops a PDF into a Fastio Receive share using a branded share link.
 2.

-Process: * The agent uses the files_read tool to pull the PDF. * The LLM (like GPT-4o or Claude) pulls out the data you need, like invoice dates or totals.
+Process: * The agent reads the PDF with GET /current/workspace/{workspace_id}/storage/{node_id}/read/, or checks metadata with the MCP storage tool (details). * The LLM (like GPT-4o or Claude) pulls out the data you need, like invoice dates or totals.
 4.

-Save: * The agent saves the results as a JSON file in an "Output" folder. * The agent moves the original PDF to an archive folder.
+Save: * The agent writes the results with POST /current/upload/ (or MCP upload). * The agent moves the original PDF to an archive folder with POST /current/workspace/{workspace_id}/storage/{node_id}/move/ (or MCP storage action move).
 This way, nothing gets lost in the chat window.
 Everything is stored, logged, and easy to find later.

 AI agent document processing pipeline with audit logs